Another associate of rapper Casanova is tapping out.

 Casanova, born Caswell Senior, is currently being held without bond in the Westchester County Jail.

-Casanova has pleaded not guilty to intentionally manufacturing, distributing, and dispensing crack cocaine, cocaine, and marijuana and possessing a firearm and furtherance of a drug trafficking crime.
+Casanova has pleaded not guilty to intentionally manufacturing, distributing, and dispensing crack cocaine, cocaine, and marijuana and possessing a firearm in furtherance of a drug trafficking crime.

 The Brooklyn rapper faces a mandatory minimum of 15 years in prison should he be convicted.